JASMINE-Mission/pilot_catalog/README.md

 The Gaia EDR3 catalog is obtained from the [Gaia Archive][gaia].
 The advanced query mode is used to extract the source around the Galactic center.
 The extraction constrains are as follows:

-- Galactic longitude between -2.5&degree; and 1.2&degree;.
+- Galactic longitude between -2.5 and 1.2 degree.
-- Galactic latitude between -1.2&degree; and 1.2&degree;.
+- Galactic latitude between -1.2 and 1.2 degree.

 The SQL query is described below: